hellenike/textbook/docs/about/index.md

 Finally, a reference section, offers a more comprehensive summary of forms.

-### NOTE ON Vocabulary: TBA
+### A note on vocabulary

-First half of course: emphasis on a small core vocabulary (perhaps < 200 words).
-This vocabulary is defined by comparison with other Greek corpora, and finding shared items in the highest frequency lists of individual corpora (rather than the common practice of finding most frequent terms in a *composite* list:  this effaces the differences in vocabulary from one corpus to another).
+The first modules of the course emphasize a small core vocabulary (fewer than 200 words).
+This vocabulary is characterized by its frequency across many corpora of Greek texts.
+The common practice of simply finding the most frequent terms in a *composite* list of Greek texts, however, effaces the differences in vocabulary from one corpus to another, so instead we look for overlapping items in the highest frequency lists of individual corpora.

-It includes:
+The resulting lexemes include:

 - function words (prepositions, particles, conjunctions)
 - the article and pronouns